questdb/kafka-questdb-connector/kafka-questdb-connector-samples/stocks/readme.md

 3. Run `docker-compose build` to build docker images with the sample project.
 This will take a few minutes.
 4. Run `docker-compose up` to start Postgres, Java stock price updater app, Apache Kafka, Kafka Connect with Debezium and QuestDB connectors, QuestDB and Grafana.
 This will take a few minutes.
 5. The previous command will generate a lot of log messages.
 Eventually logging should cease.
 This means all containers are running.
-6. Execute following command to start Debezium connector:
+6. In a separate shell, execute following command to start Debezium connector:
     ```shell
     curl -X POST -H "Content-Type: application/json" -d  '{"name":"debezium_source","config":{"tasks.max":1,"database.hostname":"postgres","database.port":5432,"database.user":"postgres","database.password":"postgres","connector.class":"io.debezium.connector.postgresql.PostgresConnector","database.dbname":"postgres","database.server.name":"dbserver1"}} ' localhost:8083/connectors
     ```